aidanpoe/uss-serenity1/GDPR_COMPLIANCE_REPORT.md

 ---

-*This report provides guidance based on analysis of the USS-Serenity website code and GDPR requirements.
+*This report provides guidance based on analysis of the USS-VOYAGER website code and GDPR requirements.
 Legal counsel should be consulted for specific compliance implementation.*